weewx/weewx/docs_src/custom/sle.md

 Here's what the various lines in the configuration stanza mean:

-1. All of the configuration information needed by the SLE `Colorize` can be found in a stanza with the heading `[Colorize]`.
+1. All the configuration information needed by the SLE `Colorize` can be found in a stanza with the heading `[Colorize]`.
 Linking facility with a stanza of the same name is a very common pattern in WeeWX.